Some contents or functionalities here are not available due to your cookie preferences!

 • August 2022 – Thanks to your support we successfully scaled up the equipment and supplies necessary for the New Nursery.
 Read more here.

-• December 2022 – The New Native Nursery is now nearing its initial operational functionality.
+• December 2022 – The New Native Nursery nears its initial operational functionality.
 Read more here.

-• July 2023 – We’re nearing completion and we have grown over 25,000 plants in the new nursery.
+• July 2023 – As we near Phase 1 completion, we have grown over 25,000 plants in the new nursery.
 Read more here.

 Working in Far North Queensland always comes with its own unique challenges, and we’ve surmounted most of the ones that have been standing in our path.
-We’ve got the budget and the timeline and the planner and the earthworks specialists and the irrigation designers and implementers and the shed and the office and the equipment chosen – most of it.
+At the time, we had the budget and the timeline and the planner and the earthworks specialists and the irrigation designers and implementers and the shed and the office and the equipment chosen – most of it.
 In fact, many of the things necessary to begin building are in place and ready to go.

 Originally we’d landed on Lot 83 as the site for the new nursery, which we’d helped Queensland Trust for Nature (QTFN) secure.
 With almost 300 hectares rescued and as many as 300 acres set for restoration, it came with lots of positives.
 It also came with one significant negative for the project but positive for Nature – an unforeseen remnant and rare ecological restoration opportunity was found upon assessment by our ecologist partners.
 Good for Nature, tough for us.

 Then a miracle of sorts – the old defunct Cow Bay Airstrip property was on the market and in danger of becoming an active airstrip again, directly increasing traffic and development pressure in this World Heritage Area.
 Thanks to the committed conservationists who purchased it, this 126 Ha site will be protected.
 And more!
-It will also house the new nursery on part of the already-cleared area.
+It now houses the new native nursery on part of the already-cleared area, allowing production of native rainforest plants to increase a thousand fold.

 We wouldn’t be able to do this without you.